mackieks/awesome-portablizing/README.md

 A curated list of portablizing and portablizing-adjacent modding projects for various video game consoles, with a focus on cool and/or open-source hardware & software!

+Please open a PR if you know of a cool portablizing-related project that should be added to the list.

 ## Contents

 * [Community](#community)